 1. University of Takshashila and Nalanda

-It was devoted to Buddhist studies but subjects like fine arts, astronomy, politics, the art of war and medicine were taught.
+It was devoted to Buddhist studies but subjects like fine arts, astronomy, politics, the art of war and medicine were also the main topics.

 Ayurveda is the natural treatment of diseases.
 Charak, the father of medicine introduced Ayurveda to the world 2500 years ago.

 4. The theory of the atom

-Kanad, one of the notable scientists of ancient India, long before John Dalton.
+Kanad, one of the notable scientists of ancient India devised the atomic theory long before John Dalton.
 He speculated the existence of paramaanu (atom) or a small indestructible particle.

 5. Game of snakes & ladders, chess and cards

 In the 13th century, a poet-saint namely Gyandev created the game of snakes and ladders.
 Ancient Indians called it Mokshapat.

 Similarly, the game of chess is believed to have originated in India in the Gupta Empire during the 5th century.
 People called this game as chaturanga.